lm2-poly/OpenFiberSeg/readme.md

 ## Pre-segmentation with Insegt

-run script InsegtFiber_3D.m in matlab (tested on R2018a).
+run script InsegtFiber_3D.m in Matlab (tested on R2016b, R2018a).
 Again, the sub folder with PEEK05 is pre-selected.
-Uncomment another line from 35-41 to select another data folder.
+Uncomment another line from 35-41 to select another data folder than PEEK05.
 The output of Insegt will be in a folder with the ranges in x, y and z in the folder name, in a second folder with the date and time, so they are not overwritten if Insegt is run again with different parameters.
+By default, this code will run across multiple workers.This uses a large amout of RAM.
+Manually set the variabl nPool to 1 or 2 to reduce RAM requirements.

 ## Processing